drazisil/fediring/README.md

 # fediring
- Web rings in the Rediverse
+ Web rings in the Fediverse